Babbling: Typical development

 Babbling is a stage in language acquisition.
 Babbles are separated from language because they do not convey meaning or refer to anything specific like words do.
 Human infants are not necessarily excited or upset when babbling; they may also babble spontaneously and incessantly when they are emotionally calm.

 The sounds of babbling are produced before an infant begins to construct recognizable words.
 This can be partly attributed to the immaturity of the vocal tract and neuromusculature at this age in life.
 Infants first begin vocalizing by crying, followed by cooing and then vocal play.
 These first forms of sound production are the easiest for children to use because they contain natural, reflexive, mostly vowel sounds.

-Babbling is assumed to occur in all children acquiring language.
+Babbling usually occurs in all children acquiring language.
 Particularly it has been studied in English, Italian, Korean, French, Spanish, Japanese and Swedish.
 Infants across the world follow general trends in babbling tendencies.
 Differences that do appear are the result of the infants' sensitivity to the characteristics of the language(s) they are exposed to.
-Infants mimick the prosody of the language(s) they are exposed to.
+Infants mimic the prosody of the language(s) they are exposed to.
 They use intonation patterns and timing that matches the characteristics of their parent language.
 Infants also babble using the consonants and vowels that occur most frequently in their parent language.
-Most babbling consists of a small number of sounds, which suggests the child is preparing the basic sounds necessary to speak the language to which he is exposed.
+Most babbling consists of a small number of sounds, which suggests the child is preparing the basic sounds necessary to speak the language to which they are exposed.